tensorflow/docs/site/en/api_docs/python/tf/train/Scaffold.md

 Create a scaffold.

 #### Args:

 * <b>`init_op`</b>: Optional op for initializing variables.
 * <b>`init_feed_dict`</b>: Optional session feed dictionary to use when running the init_op.
 * <b>`init_fn`</b>: Optional function to use to initialize the model after running the init_op.
 Will be called as `init_fn(scaffold, session)`.
 * <b>`ready_op`</b>: Optional op to verify that the variables are initialized.
 Must return an empty 1D string tensor when the variables are initialized, or a non-empty 1D string tensor listing the names of the non-initialized variables.
 * <b>`ready_for_local_init_op`</b>: Optional op to verify that the global variables are initialized and `local_init_op` can be run.
 Must return an empty 1D string tensor when the global variables are initialized, or a non-empty 1D string tensor listing the names of the non-initialized global variables.
 * <b>`local_init_op`</b>: Optional op to initialize local variables.
 * <b>`summary_op`</b>: Optional op to gather all summaries.
 Must return a scalar string tensor containing a serialized `Summary` proto.
-* <b>`saver`</b>: Optional <a href="../../tf/train/Saver"><code>tf.train.Saver</code></a> object to use to save and restore variables.
+* <b>`saver`</b>: Optional <a href="../../tf/train/Saver"><code>tf.compat.v1.train.Saver</code></a> object to use to save and restore variables.
+May also be a <a href="../../tf/train/Checkpoint"><code>tf.train.Checkpoint</code></a> object, in which case object-based checkpoints are saved.
+This will also load some object-based checkpoints saved from elsewhere, but that loading may be fragile since it uses fixed keys rather than performing a full graph-based match.
+For example if a variable has two paths from the `Checkpoint` object because two `Model` objects share the `Layer` object that owns it, removing one `Model` may change the keys and break checkpoint loading through this API, whereas a graph-based match would match the variable through the other `Model`.
 * <b>`copy_from_scaffold`</b>: Optional scaffold object to copy fields from.
 Its fields will be overwritten by the provided fields in this function.